 Ornate facade of Petit Palais in Paris with intricate architectural details.

 Get your booking confirmed instantly

-Delve into 'The Worth: Inventing Haute Couture' at the Petit Palais Museum—a special exhibit showcasing Charles Frederick Worth's groundbreaking influence on 19th-century fashion and his role in establishing modern haute couture.
+'The Worth: Inventing Haute Couture' exhibit at the Petit Palais Museum highlights Charles Frederick Worth's pioneering impact on 19th-century fashion, marking his role in founding modern haute couture.

+Ornate facade of Petit Palais in Paris with intricate architectural details.